Transportation H-1B Sponsorship Jobs in Oregon

 Get Access To All Jobs

-Job Roles in Transportation in Oregon
+H-1B Transportation Job Roles in Oregon

-Customer Service & Support25 jobs
+Customer Service & Support11 jobs

-Manufacturing Operations25 jobs
+Manufacturing Operations10 jobs

-Maintenance & Repair16 jobs
+Maintenance & Repair7 jobs

-See all 121+ Transportation Oregon jobs
+See all 52+ Transportation H-1B Jobs in Oregon

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Transportation Oregon roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Transportation H-1B Sponsorship Jobs in Oregon: Frequently Asked Questions

 Which transportation companies sponsor H-1B visas in Oregon?

-Oregon-based transportation employers with H-1B sponsorship history include logistics and freight companies operating along the I-5 corridor, supply chain firms tied to the Port of Portland, and larger national carriers with Oregon operations such as XPO Logistics and DHL.
+Oregon-based transportation employers with H-1B visa sponsorship history include logistics and freight companies operating along the I-5 corridor, supply chain firms tied to the Port of Portland, and larger national carriers with Oregon operations such as XPO Logistics and DHL.
 Public agencies and engineering consultancies working on Oregon DOT projects have also sponsored H-1B workers in transportation planning and infrastructure roles.

 Which cities in Oregon have the most transportation H-1B sponsorship jobs?